shashotoNur/zen-homepage/readme.md

 ## Installation

-Since this project is a single HTML file, setup is straightforward.

-1.  **Save the file:** Save the provided code as a file named `index.html` on your local computer (e.g., in your Documents folder).
-2.  **Configure your Browser:**
-      * **New Tab Page:** To use this as your New Tab page, you will likely need a browser extension like **"New Tab Override"** or something similar.
-Use the extension to redirect your new tab to the path of your saved file (e.g., `file:///path/to/your/index.html`).
-      * **Homepage:** Alternatively, set your browser's homepage to the local path of your `index.html` file.
+This repo is hosted as a [Github Page](https://shashotonur.github.io/zen-homepage/).
+You can simply set it as homepage and new tab (using the addon **"New Tab Override"**).

+Alternatively, a cleaner approach would be to set it up without a server:
+1. Open the `.xpi` file inside `web-ext-artifacts` directory with your browser to install it as an addon.
+It should automatically set the new tab page.
+2. For the home page, you would need the addon's url.
+    a.
+Scroll down to the Zen Homepage addon in the `about:debugging#/runtime/this-firefox` page.
+    b.
+There should be manifest url similar to `moz-extension://<some_text>/manifest.json`.
+Copy it.
+    c.
+Go to `about:preferences#home` and set homepage to custom url, insert the copied url in the empty field, replace `manifest.json` at the end with `index.html` and press enter.

 -----